KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 sudo service KlipperScreen restart
 ```

+If you have multiple hdmi ports try the other one

 ## Screen is all white or blank or no signal

 If the screen never shows the console even during startup, Then it's tipically an improperly installed screen,